-- McPherson County (Leola area)/northern Brown County work to improve coverage.
-Financing and tower siting studies have been underway to possibly address this. - Chamberlain area, work to improve coverage. - Hot Springs area, work to improve coverage. - Vermillion, add repeater to improve capacity. - Wall Lake (Minnehaha County), add repeater to improve capacity (working on identifying frequencies for this site). - Southern Union County, current sites do not provide adequate coverage.
+- Chamberlain area, work to improve coverage.
+(Looking at the Reliance SDPB site) - Hot Springs area, work to improve coverage. - Vermillion, add repeater to improve capacity. - Wall Lake (Minnehaha County), add repeater to improve capacity (working on identifying frequencies for this site). - Southern Union County, county is setting up site at old Port of Entry near Jefferson, and has invited the state to establish a site there.
+We are currently reviewing the availability of spectrum for that potential site.